Diary of a Mad Black Woman: Plot

-Orlando proposes to Helen, but before she can respond, she sees the shooting on the news and goes to the hospital with Brian, where they encounter Brenda upon arriving.
-The doctor explains the possibility of Charles being permanently paralyzed from the waist down and asks if he should be resuscitated if his health deteriorates.
-Brenda chooses to let Charles die, feeling that if he survives but cannot walk, he will spend the rest of his life using a wheelchair.
-However, Helen, still Charles's legal wife, tells the doctor to do everything possible for him to ensure his survival.
+Orlando proposes to Helen, but before she can respond, she notices and overhears a news report on the shooting and rushes to the hospital with Brian, where they encounter Brenda upon arriving.
+The doctor explains Charles could permanently be paralyzed from the waist down and asks if he should be resuscitated should his health deteriorate.
+Brenda declines, feeling that if he survives but cannot walk, he will spend the rest of his life using a wheelchair, but Helen, still Charles's legal wife, instructs the doctor to do everything possible to ensure his survival.

-Charles is discharged from the hospital, returns home with Helen, and resumes verbally abusing her, but Helen takes the opportunity to retaliate for years of neglect and abuse.
-She physically assaults him and discloses that Brenda revealed her true colors by opting to let Charles die, emptying his bank account and leaving with their sons during his hospitalization.
-She additionally reveals that their housekeeper Christina also left, as Brenda left no money to pay her, and that all of Charles's friends, associates, and connections have abandoned him now that he has been left crippled and penniless.
-Helen tries to revel in his misery, but only ponders why any of this had to happen.
+Charles is discharged from the hospital and returns home with Helen.
+Charles begins to argue, with Helen using this to retaliate for years of neglect and abuse.
+She physically assaults him and discloses that Brenda had opted Charles to die, emptied his bank account and departed with their sons during his hospitalization.
+She additionally reveals that their housekeeper Christina also left, as Brenda left no money to pay her, and that all of Charles' close companions abandoned him.
+Helen continues her retaliation throughout the next time period, where she eventually suffers from guilt.

-Helen and Orlando argue about her moving back in with Charles to look after him, and he leaves heartbroken.
-Charles realizes the error of his past treatment towards Helen and apologizes to her, realizing that she was the only person who truly cared about him.
-She assists in his recovery, and one Sunday at church, he regains his ability to walk, while Debrah, now clean and sober following treatment, reconciles with Brian.
-Charles seeks to begin his relationship anew with Helen, but during a family dinner with Madea, she gives him her wedding ring and signed divorce papers and says they will always be friends, ending their relationship on amicable terms.
+After Helen and Orlando argue about her moving back in with Charles to look after him, he departs heartbroken.
+Regretting his past treatment of Helen, Charles apologizes to her, and tells her that she was the only person who truly cared about him.
+She assists in his recovery.
+One Sunday in church service, Reverend Carter, Tiffany, and Cora leads song with the choir, where Charles regains his ability to walk, while Debrah enters in, celebrating her sobriety, as she reconciles with Brian, alongside embraces with Helen and Charles.
+Charles seeks to begin his relationship anew with Helen, but during a family dinner with Madea, she gives him her wedding ring and signed divorce papers and says they will always be friends, amicably ending their marriage.
 She ventures to Orlando's workplace, reaffirms that she loves him, requests that he propose again, and accepts when he does.